Juli2017/TrendsInRent/README.md

-# San Mateo County Rent has increased dramatically during the Tech Boom in past 10 years
+# San Mateo County Rent has increased dramatically over the past 10 years
 Median Rent by Zip Code
 link: https://juli2017.github.io/TrendsInRent/

 "The region known for a sizzling tech-fueled economy has added 440,000 jobs but only 50,000 new housing units, according to the business-sponsored Bay Area Council."
 Source: <a href="https://www.usnews.com/news/business/articles/2016-04-03/rent-control-spreads-from-pricey-san-francisco-to-suburbs">4/3/2016: In the pricey San Francisco Bay Area, rent control spreads to suburbs that once were affordable alternatives</a>

 "On limited incomes, teachers struggle to find housing they can afford.
 Those who can’t find any move away to more affordable areas, leaving vacancies that can’t be filled.
 Between 2013 and 2015, teacher vacancies in San Mateo County increased nearly 68 percent, according to a Learning Policy Institute report."
 Source: <a href="http://www.hmbreview.com/news/district-explores-affordable-teacher-housing-cautiously/article_e6bd6156-961b-11e6-8b6b-b3ba3f8ecb4a.html">10/20/2016: District explores affordable teacher housing, cautiously</a>